MicrosoftDocs/fabric-docs/docs/data-science/concept-ai-skill.md

 ---
-title: AI skill Creation (preview)
+title: AI skill creation (preview)
-titleSuffix: AI skill Creation
+titleSuffix: Learn how to create an AI skill
 description: Learn how to create an AI skill that can answer questions about data.
 author: IAmGrootel
 ms.author: avangrootel